janlaskowski/random-cat-website/README.md

 https://codepen.io/Chanadian/pen/jxRWvg

 My plans for the website are:
-- make an docker image for the node server able to host the code
+- [x] design a website showing random cat images with possibility to get another random cat image with a button
-- make a Jenkins pipeline which build, test and deploys the code
+- [x] make an docker image for the node server able to host the code
-- deploy the code on my persona website with use of AWS
+- [] deploy the code on my persona website with use of AWS